Transcription convention

 • Set the file's Author attribute to the names of all transcribers (including anyone who checked the transcription) by going to Edit > Set Author

-• You may also want to create a (temporary) Recheck tier (see below) while you’re transcribing
+• You may also want to create a (temporary) Recheck tier (see above) while you’re transcribing

 • Make sure to delete this tier when you’re ready to submit the file